chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: this is launch file:        #!/usr/bin/env python3
+# frage this is launch file:        #!/usr/bin/env python3